Ramchaik/xstate-fsm-and-statecharts/README.md

-# Frontend Masters XState Workshop
+# XState Workshop

-Welcome to the [Frontend Masters](https://frontendmasters.com/) workshop on **JavaScript State Machines and Statecharts with XState**.
+Welcome to the workshop on **JavaScript State Machines and Statecharts with XState**.
 In this workshop, you will:

 - Learn fundamental computer science principles
 - Represent complex logic clearly